-A Technical Delegate will be appointed by Archery Canada to oversee the technical aspects of each Archery Canada Championship and to assist the tournament Organizing Committee in all technical facets of running the event.
+A Technical Delegate will be appointed by Archery Canada to oversee each Archery Canada Championship's technical aspects and assist the tournament Organizing Committee in all technical facets of running the event.

-in addition to WA 3.5.4.1, the AC Technical Delegate will:
+in addition to Article 3.5.4.1, the AC Technical Delegate will:

-- ensure that all entry forms & logos are correct,

-- ensure the organizing committee is aware of all responsibilities,

-- ensure all deadlines are met,

-- supervise Fred Usher Cup set up,

-- supervise the Canadian Open,

-- supervise the Grand Prix events

-- ensure the field of play is set at correct layout and target arrangements are correct for different categories,

-- monitor scorekeeping and result reporting.
+- Be in constant contact with the OC from awarding of the event through to the completion of the event (monthly teleconference calls or meetings); - Technical Delegate will also conduct a site visit in the lead up to the event, no later than 6 weeks before the start of the event; - Ensure that all entry forms & logos are correct; - Ensure the organizing committee is aware of all responsibilities; - Ensure all deadlines are met; - Supervise Fred Usher Cup set up; - Supervise the Grand Prix events; - Ensure the field of play is set at the correct layout and target arrangements are correct for different categories; - · Monitor scorekeeping and result reporting.